cianru/huawei-appgallery-publish-gradle-plugin/RELEASING.md

 1. Find the "ru.cian" repo, usually at the bottom of the list
 1. "Close" the repository (select it then click the "close" button up top), the text field doesn't matter so put whatever you want in it
 1. Wait until that's done
-1. "Release" the repository, leave the checkbox checked.
+1. "Release" the repository, leave the checkbox "Automatically Drop" checked.
 Yeap, we're in Maven Central now!
 1. Upload binaries to Bintray:
    ```bash
    ./gradlew build bintrayUpload